-The Proposed Action would replace all 446 existing wood-pole structures and two lattice steel switch structures on the Shelton-Fairmount No. 1 transmission line with new wood-pole and lattice steel switch structures, respectively.
+The Proposed Action would replace-all 445 existing wood-pole structures and two lattice steel switch structures on the Shelton-Fairmount No. 1 transmission line with new wood-pole and lattice steel switch structures, respectively.
+One existing three-pole wood transmission structure (34/3) with guy wires would be replaced with a self-supporting, galvanized tubular three-pole steel structure.
+Installing a new wood-pole structure with guy wires at this location is not practicable due to existing underground utilities and an adjacent public road that conflict with the guy wire anchor locations.
 Replacement poles would typically be installed within 5 to 10 feet of their existing location and would avoid sensitive resources (e.g., wetlands) when practicable.
 The existing holes would be backfilled with soil excavated from the new structure locations.
 Excess soil remaining after pole replacements would be spread within 5 feet of pole bases or removed from the site.
 Blasting may be required in some locations where bedrock is present.
 If necessary, applicable timing and special restrictions would be followed during blasting near sensitive cultural or biological resources.

-Because they do not have to withstand the stresses created by angles in the conductors, two-pole wood suspension structures (Appendix D, Figure D-2 and Figure D-5) would be used where structures are in a straight alignment or make a slight turn (turning angles less than three degrees).
+Because they do not have to withstand the stresses created by angles in the conductors, two-pole wood suspension structures (Appendix D, Figure D-1 and Figure D-4) would be used where structures are in a straight alignment or make a slight turn (turning angles less than three degrees).
 Three-pole wood dead-end structures are stronger due to their structural configuration and use of guy wires and anchors.
-They would be placed at intervals along the transmission line to independently hold the weight and tension of the conductors and would also be used at turning angles greater than three degrees or on longer spans (Appendix D, Figure D-3 and Figure D-5).
+They would be placed at intervals along the transmission line to independently hold the weight and tension of the conductors and would also be used at turning angles greater than three degrees or on longer spans (Appendix D, Figure D-2 and Figure D-4).

-Structure replacement would include installing steel cross arms and braces, dampers, insulators, and guy wires and anchors (Appendix D, Figure D-5).
+Structure replacement would include installing steel cross arms and braces, dampers, insulators, and guy wires and anchors (Appendix D, Figure D-4).
 Cross arms hold up the conductors; braces form an "X" between wood poles for stability; dampers minimize vibration of conductors; and insulators are strings of bell-shaped devices that prevent electricity from moving from the conductors to the structures and traveling to the ground.
 On structures that are not replaced, wood cross arms and cross braces would be replaced with steel cross arms and braces as required.
 Existing porcelain insulators would be replaced with glass insulators that can be more reflective depending on the angle of the viewer and the sun.